commonprefix/website/blog/battle-of-blockchains.md

 The quest to answer this question is pivotal for the fabric of modern society as well as the realm of blockchains.
-Indeed, it is a common belief that blockchains operate optimally when users with more money imply their wealth to secure blockchains.
-We contest this folklore wisdom, advocating for blockchains operated via effort or ,in machine language, computational power; the so-called Proof-of-Work (PoW).
+Indeed, it is a common belief that blockchains operate optimally when users with more money implicate their wealth to secure blockchains.
+We contest this folklore wisdom, advocating for blockchains operated via effort or, in machine language, computational power; the so-called Proof-of-Work (PoW).
 Put simply, we argue that blockchains, much like our bodies, are more secure with "work".